Anoncheg1/emacs-configs/emacs-config.md

       (if (org-in-item-p) ; if in a list
         (progn
-          ;; go to the begining, before list bullet (my/org-backward-sentence)
+          ;; go to the begining, before list bullet (my/org-backward-close)
-          ;; use special case to unsert above current line (org-insert-item)
+          ;; use special case to insert above current line (org-insert-item)
           ;; move down
           (org-move-item-down))